danitrrga/invoice-maker/README.md

-# invoice-maker
+# Invoice - Maker
-This python based program generates invoices for companies or freelancers
+This python based program generates invoices for companies or freelancers.